cloudfoundry-attic/cf-abacus/lib/cf/bridge/README.md

 ## Start the bridge

+### Locally

-To start the bridge locally against CF running on bosh-lite set the API and UAA addresses:
+To start the bridge locally against CF running on BOSH Lite set the API and UAA addresses:

 ```
 export API=https://api.bosh-lite.com